chinapedia/wikipedia.abstract.en/Page/Quantum_teleportation.md

 $$\sigma_1 \sigma_3  =  - \sigma_3 \sigma_1 =  -i \sigma_2 = \begin{bmatrix} 0 & -1 \\ 1 & 0\end{bmatrix}.$$

 Teleportation is thus achieved.
-The above-mentioned three gates correspond to rotations of π radians (180°) about appropriate axes (X, Y and Z).
-Quantum_Teleportation.gif] Some remarks:
+The above-mentioned three gates correspond to rotations of π radians (180°) about appropriate axes (X, Y and Z). ] Some remarks:

 -   After this operation, Bob's qubit will take on the state |ψ⟩_(B) = α|0⟩_(B) + β|1⟩_(B), and Alice's qubit becomes an (undefined) part of an entangled state.
 Teleportation does not result in the copying of qubits, and hence is consistent with the no cloning theorem.
 -   There is no transfer of matter or energy involved.
 Alice's particle has not been physically moved to Bob; only its state has been transferred.
 The term "teleportation", coined by Bennett, Brassard, Crépeau, Jozsa, Peres and Wootters, reflects the indistinguishability of quantum mechanical particles.